DevDecoder/DevDecoder.Scheduling/README.md

 ### IScheduledJob
 Similarly, when a job is added to the `IScheduler` it returns an `IScheduledJob`.
 This is almost identical to `IJobState`, also allowing control over whether the job is enabled, but also allowing for manual execution of the job.

-**Note:** A job will never be executed _concurrently_ with itself.
+**_Note:_** A job will never be executed _concurrently_ with itself.
 If a job is executed manually, whilst it is also executing as part of a schedule, the manual execution will receive the same task, and vice-versa.
 It is effectively 'debounced', meaning that a job execution is inherently thread-safe.

+## Job Removal
+As well as disabling a job using `IScheduledJob.IsEnabled`, you can permanently remove it from the scheduler using `IScheduler.TryRemove`.
+A removed job can still be executed manually, but it's `Scheduler` and `Due` properties will always be `null` and `IsEnabled` will always be `false`.
+You cannot re-add a removed job, you must re-create a job using the `Add` or `AddAsync` methods.
+As such, if you want to temporarily 'remove' a job, use the `IsEnabled` property instead.

 # TODO

-* More documentation, and examples.
-* Serialization of state for.
-* More tests.
+* Explicit schedule serialization support.

 ## Testing status

-* There are some basic unit tests in the `DevDecoder.Scheduling.Test` project.
+* Unit tests can be found in the `DevDecoder.Scheduling.Test` project.

 # Acknowledgements